 Saskatchewan Polytechnic's nationally accredited two-year Cytotechnology diploma program emphasizes a hands-on approach to learning.
 You'll develop the knowledge and skill necessary to diagnose disease by identifying alterations in cell morphology (forms).

 - introductory anatomy, physiology and molecular biology

 First-year classroom learning is augmented by lab work, where you will learn to perform basic procedures and begin developing your detection skills.
 During your 46 weeks of clinical experience, you will participate in six separate practicums, each focused on building your knowledge and skills in specific areas and techniques.

-For this program, there is a heavy workload with 15 - 20 hours/week of homework.
-School hours begin at 8:00 a.m. until 4:00 p.m., Monday - Friday except during clinical practicums where hours will coincide with health care hours.
-Clinical practicum hours can start as early as 7:00 a.m.
+Each year four students are accepted to this program.
+Students will experience a mix of traditional lectures, practical labs and clinical practicums increasing in length as the program progresses.For this program, there is a heavy workload with 15 - 20 hours/week of homework.
+Classes are Monday - Friday with variable hours between 8 a.m. and 7 p.m.
+Clinical practicum hours will coincide with health care hours.
+Clinical practicum hours can start as early as 7 a.m.